honest-todd/venv-tutorial/README.md

 ### Mac OS / Linux
 * Open Terminal
 ## ![](gif/1.gif)
-## 2. Create a new virtual environment
+## 2. Create a new virtual envirement
-* Specify a path and name for your new environment.
+* Specify a path and name for your new envirement.
 * `Python3 -m venv path/to/my_env`
 ## ![](gif/2.gif)
-## 3. Enter workspace of new environment
+## 3. Enter workspace of new envirement
 * use `cd` and type a `file path` to enter a new directory.
 ## ![](gif/3.gif)
 ## 4. Make sure everything is in place
 * `ls` shows contents of current directory.
 ## ![](gif/4.gif)
-## 5. Activate your environment
+## 5. Activate your envirement
-* use the `source <venv>/bin/activate` command to activate your environment.
+* use the `source <venv>/bin/activate` command to activate your envirement.
 ## ![](gif/5.gif)
-## 6. Enter virtaul environment
+## 6. Enter virtaul envirement
 * type `cd` and specify a `file path` to enter a new directory.
 ## ![](gif/6.gif)
 ## 7. View changes